2021 High Performance Swim Camp Series

 SEPTEMBER 19: TURNS & FINISHES

-- FLIP TURNS: Your swimmer will learn to carry their momentum through the turn to get in and out of every wall faster.
-Swimmers will practice accelerating into the wall, using their core and arms to get through the turn, and planting the feet on the wall for a powerful push off in the perfect streamline.
-Swimmers will learn drills and exercises to help them master this athletic skill!
+- FLIP TURNS: Swimmers will identify and work on what techniques carry their momentum through the turn to get in and out of every wall faster.
+Participants will also practice accelerating into the wall, using their core and arms to get through the turn, and planting the feet on the wall for a powerful push off in the perfect streamline.

 Swimmers and parents are invited to ask their clinicians questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.